Gellelao/TaskVisualiser/README.md

 Compare multiple tasks and their durations

 Reads an input file written by the user, describing a task on each line.
-Lines should be in the format:
+Lines should be in the following format(without brackets and commas):

 `[COURSE TITLE], [TASK NAME], ["from"], [DATE], ["to"], [DATE]`